danielharrell/LectFall2015/Question.md

 answer were "I had nothing for lunch today; I was too busy to eat."
-But this suggests that when *I* use the pronoun "what" in my question, it cannot take the place of *any* noun, lest my question turn into the answer.
+But this suggests that when *I* use the pronoun "what" in my question, it cannot take the place of *any* noun, lest my question imply your answer.

 But then am I *not* using the word "what" in my question as a pronoun?
-There is a problem with this possibility too.
+There is a problem with this possibility, too.
 For even if my question makes sense in advance of any answer, as a question it asks for an answer; and in this case for the very answer you give about what you had for lunch.
 Indeed, in this direction, we might say that the noun "pizza" is too general, rather than too specific, to have been replaced in advance by the pronoun "what" in my question.
 After all, in asking you what you had for lunch, I am asking you about the